connorfcruz/cruz-connor-portfolio/docs/networking/assignment2.md

 - Learn basic commands (e.g. pwd and cd) to move through directories and understand absolute vs. relative paths
 - Learn how to make, delete, move, copy, and edit files via terminal commands

+**Objectives (Troubleshooting Network Issues):**

+- Identify and interpret different IP addresses and their significance in network troubleshooting.
+- Execute terminal commands to diagnose network connectivity issues on both Mac and Ubuntu systems.
+- Compare and analyze network configurations in different VM networking models (Shared and Bridged).
+- Apply a systematic troubleshooting methodology to diagnose network connectivity problems.

 **Success Criteria:**

 Complete several activities, such as "House Sitting Adventure," to demonstrate mastery of command line navigation in the Ubuntu virtual machine.